 Certified Property Manager (CPM)

 A few years after you've earned your broker license, CPM certification would help you stand out from the crowd.
-You need at least 3 years' experience managing a minimum portfolio size before you're eligible.
+You need at least 3 years of experience managing a minimum portfolio size before you're eligible.

 Master Property Manager (MPM)

-MPM certification requires at least 5 years' experience managing a larger portfolio to qualify.
+MPM certification requires at least 5 years of experience managing a larger portfolio to qualify.
 This one's a heavy hitter—something you'd get before starting your own management company.

 To become a property manager, you'll need people skills, organizational skills, and attention to detail.
 You'll also need real estate licensure.
 If that step is still ahead of you, consider taking your coursework online.
 You can work around your existing schedule at your own pace, making it a convenient and affordable way to become a property manager.